William and Kate ‘deeply concerned’ by Epstein scandal, as King heckled again

 The Prince and Princess of Wales have publicly addressed the Epstein scandal for the first time, expressing their deep concern amid the ongoing revelations surrounding Andrew Mountbatten-Windsor, as the King faced further heckling over his disgraced brother.

-The reignited crisis which has engulfed both the monarchy and Westminster shows little sign of abating since the US authorities’ recent dump of millions of documents associated with the paedophile financier Jeffrey Epstein.
+The reignited crisis which has engulfed both the monarchy and Westminster has shown little sign of abating since the US authorities’ recent dump of millions of documents associated with the paedophile financier Jeffrey Epstein.

 Kensington Palace said William and Kate have been “deeply concerned” and their thoughts remain focused on the victims.